 NBTS is concerned about the safety and welfare of all campus members and guests.
 It is the policy of the Seminary to take appropriate measures to identify and guard against hazards to the safety of its people and property.
 Each person working or studying at the Seminary is asked to be alert to hazards and emergencies.
-During workdays and evening classes, each department head of professor shall report such hazards to the Office of Finance and Administration, and/or, if warranted to the City Fire or Police Department.
+During workdays and evening classes, each department head or professor shall report such hazards to the Business Office, and/or, if warranted to the City Fire or Police Department.
 All buildings are properly equipped with fire alarms and extinguishers.
-Staff members, students, and the maintenance department, in particular, shall promptly report to the Director of Finance and Administration any unusual conditions or acts.
-The maintenance supervisor shall make intermittent inspections of the buildings to assure compliance with safety standards.
-The Director of Finance and Administration shall be responsible for the review of accidents and measures to prevent them.
+Staff members, students, and the maintenance department, in particular, shall promptly report to the Executive Vice President of Operations any unusual conditions or acts.
+The facilities supervisor shall make intermittent inspections of the buildings to assure compliance with safety standards.
+The Executive Vice President of Operations shall be responsible for the review of accidents and measures to prevent them.
 They shall interview individuals involved, verify claim forms and take appropriate measures to avoid future accident or loss.
 As required in the College and University Security Act of 1988 and the Student Right-to-Know and Campus Security Act of 1990, the Seminary reports annually to its students and employees the incidence of crime on campus.
-Additional copies of the report are available from the Office of Student Services.
+Additional copies of the report are available from the Office of Student Services and on the website under Student Right To Know.